MDARIFULISLAM13/DSA/README.md

 * Nim game (XOR-based winner detection)
 * Sprague-Grundy theorem (reducing games to Nim)

-### Others
+### Computational Geometry
-* Sparse Table (O(1) static range min/max/gcd query)
-* Mo's Algorithm (offline query reordering)
+* Convex hull
+* Line intersection
-* Persistent Segment Tree (version history of updates)
+* Closest pair of points

+### Meet in the Middle
-* Meet in the middle (split brute force for large n)
+* Splitting brute force search space into two halves for large n
-* Computational geometry basics (convex hull, line intersection, closest pair of points)

 ---

-## Strategy for You (Job-ready in 4–5 months, while continuing CP)

-1. **Phase 1–3** — Since you already do CP, most of this should feel familiar.
-Use it as a checklist and fill in any gaps rather than starting from zero.
-2. **Phase 4** — This is your top priority.
-DP + Segment/Fenwick Tree + Design Problems are what interviews test most heavily.
-3. **Phase 5** — Valuable for CP, optional for interviews.
-If time is short, skip this and go deeper on Phase 1–4 instead.
-Just keep the CP topics you're already comfortable with (SCC, Max Flow, etc.) fresh.
+## How to Use This List (Easy → Hard Overall Order)

+Study roughly in the order the topics appear above — it naturally moves from basic building blocks (arrays, two pointers, sliding window, hashing) through core structures (trees, heaps, graphs), into algorithmic reasoning (DP, backtracking, greedy), and finally into CP-heavy advanced structures (segment tree variants, advanced graph, advanced string, tree techniques, game theory, geometry).

+**Priority note:** everything up through "Dynamic Programming — Knapsack Family" is essential for both interviews and CP — don't skip or rush these.
+Everything from "Segment Tree" onward leans more CP-specific; still useful for interviews at Google-level occasionally, but if you're short on time, these are the ones to trim first.

-**Weekly habit:** After learning each subtopic, solve 15–20 problems on it.
+**Weekly habit:** after learning each topic, solve 15–20 problems on it.
 After every problem, write 3 lines: (1) what pattern it was, (2) where your first instinct went wrong, (3) the key insight.